HIPAA Compliance for Telehealth Therapists in Seattle, Washington — 2026 Guide

 Washington state's My Health MY Data Act (2023) creates additional obligations for telehealth therapists.

-What is the average HIPAA fine in Washington?
+What is the average HIPAA fine for therapy practices in Washington?

 The average HIPAA fine for therapy practices in Washington is $43,000.
 WA state law went into effect March 2024 — most therapists unaware.